George William Lefevre

-Sir George William Lefevre M.D.
-(1798 – 12 February 1846) was an English physician and travel writer.
+Sir George William Lefevre MD (1798 – 12 February 1846) was an English medical doctor and travel writer.

 Life

 Lefevre was born at Berkhampstead, Hertfordshire.

-After apprenticeship to a local practitioner of medicine in Shropshire, he studied medicine at the university of Edinburgh, and at Guy's and St. Thomas's Hospitals in London, and graduated M.D. at the university of Aberdeen, 4 August 1819.
+After apprenticeship to a local practitioner of medicine in Shropshire, he studied medicine at the University of Edinburgh, and at Guy's and Saint Thomas' hospitals in London, and graduated with a Doctor of Medicine at the University of Aberdeen, 4 August 1819.

 He was vulnerable to pulmonary disease, and on the advice of Pelham Warren decided to go abroad.
 After vain attempts to obtain an Indian appointment, he met Thomas Douglas, 5th Earl of Selkirk, who wanted to travel to the warm climate of southern Spain with his family and agreed to bring young Doctor Lefevre as his travelling physician.
 Before crossing the Pyrenees, they stopped at Pau in mid-October 1819.
-Lefevre wrote about their ride the following day :
+Lefevre wrote about their ride the following day:

-"Everything that I had hitherto beheld appeared insignificant compared with the scenery which now presented itself...under our feet extended a long plain of meadowland, through which the Gave serpentined in a quick and bubbling stream.
-The foreground was bounded by a long ridge of hills covered with the vines festooning from their summits to their feet; backed by forest and bounded by the Pyrenees stretching along the horizon, resembled, by their rugged summits, the back bone of the globe...The sight of all this grandeur determined the party upon making Pau their winter quarters."
+Everything that I had hitherto beheld appeared insignificant compared with the scenery which now presented itself... under our feet extended a long plain of meadowland, through which the Gave serpentined in a quick and bubbling stream.
+The foreground was bounded by a long ridge of hills covered with the vines festooning from their summits to their feet; backed by forest and bounded by the Pyrenees stretching along the horizon, resembled, by their rugged summits, the back bone of the globe...
+The sight of all this grandeur determined the party upon making Pau their winter quarters.

 After Lord Selkirk's death in April 1820, Lefevre visited the mineral springs of Eaux-Bonnes and Eaux-Chaudes, returned to Pau and then climbed what he believed to be Mont Perdu in Haute-Pyrenees and finally to Saint-Sauveur.
 Excited by the scenery and liberty of mountain solitude, Lefevre said "it lifts the soul from nature up to nature's God".
-He did not venture into Spain, describing himself as a heretic and mentioning the dangers of being burned in Spain, while describing the inhabitants of Bearn and Bigorre as friendly and good-natured, or bonhomie, finally saying :
+He did not venture into Spain, describing himself as a heretic and mentioning the dangers of being burned in Spain, while describing the inhabitants of Bearn and Bigorre as friendly and good-natured, or bonhomie, finally saying: